bogomirov/glx-dock-dust-theme/README.md

 #Install

-Once the prerequisites above are met, in order to install the Dust theme for Glx-Dock, execute the following statement in Terminal:
+Once the prerequisites above are met, in order to install the Dust Glx-Dock theme, execute the following statement in Terminal:

 ```
 git clone https://github.com/bogomirov/glx-dock-bluebird-theme.git \